bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ### Trying Kobweb

-If Kobweb looks like something you'd want to play with, you can start by [installing the Kobweb binary]( https://github.com/varabyte/kobweb#install-the-kobweb-binary).
+If Kobweb looks like something you'd want to play with, the easiest way to start is by [installing the Kobweb binary]( https://github.com/varabyte/kobweb#install-the-kobweb-binary).

-Once you've done that, you can run:
+Once installed, you can run:

 ```bash
 $ kobweb create site